 Philosophy at APSU

-The Philosophy and Religion Major is good background for most any career area or graduate study option.
+The Philosophy and Religion Major is good background for most any career field or discipline of graduate study.
 The degree is sought after by many businesses as an indicator of analytical ability.
 Philosophy Majors are among the highest scorers of any major on standardized tests.
 The Religious Studies curriculum is good background for anyone with an interest in the world religions and religious issues or considering a career in religion.
 The Ethics and Policy Studies concentration is especially good background for law school or work in government.

 Philosophical Studies: The Philosophy specialization stresses the History of Philosophy, Logic and Ethical Theory.
 It covers perennial issues in Metaphysics, Epistemology, and Value Theory, including the existence of God, free will, the nature of the mind, the basis of moral obligation, the nature of political justice, and the meaning of life.
 It is suggested for majors who wish to have a broad understanding of the history of ideas and the philosophical foundations of the liberal arts.
 The training in analysis and critical thinking is excellent – and sought-after – preparation for business, public service, law, and many other fields.
 A philosophy major is looked upon favorably by graduate programs across various disciplines.